KunalTayal/flutter_engine_cli/README.md

-# Flutter Scaffold 🚀
+# Flutter Engine CLI 🚀

 A powerful command-line tool to bootstrap and manage scalable, feature-first Flutter projects with Clean Architecture principles.

-## 🎯 What is Flutter Scaffold?
+## 🎯 What is Flutter Engine CLI?

-Flutter Scaffold is a CLI tool that helps you create and maintain Flutter projects following Clean Architecture patterns.
+Flutter Engine CLI is a CLI tool that helps you create and maintain Flutter projects following Clean Architecture patterns.
 It automatically generates:

 - **Clean Architecture folder structure** with proper separation of concerns
 - **Feature-based organization** for scalable codebases